dsuberi/cis411_lab3_uiux/labreports/LAB_carolinahatch.md

 Improvements- 1- better organization of questions, 2- ability for students to sign up for more than one club at a time, 3- Allow clubs to have specific questions for new members, if desired

-Experiences- 1- The form was short and clear, 2- Users are familiar with Google Forms, making it easier to use
+Experiences- 1- The form was short and clear, 2- Users are familiar with Microsoft Forms, making it easier to use

 How did team perform conducting test?- Well, we decided what to test and successfully tested it

 How could the team improve?- Better communication and coordination

 Brief statement- Overall we were successful in conducting a usability test.
 We were able to create version of the club registration system that would be easy to integrate into many different application frameworks.
-Google Forms are very common, meaning users likely know how to use them, which minimizes the amount of effort our team would need to put into instructions.
+Microsoft Forms are very common, meaning users likely know how to use them, which minimizes the amount of effort our team would need to put into instructions.